Engineering anomalous Floquet Majorana modes and their time evolution in helical Shiba chain

 where, $V_{0}$ and $\Omega(= 2\pi/T)$ represent the strengh and frequency of the drive, respectively; while $T$ stands for the time-period of the external drive.
 The periodicity of the drive $V(t+T)=V(t)$ is ensured in the full time-dependent Hamiltonian $H(t)=H+V(t)$ as $H(t+T)=H(t)$.
 We work in the real time-domain picture, and the time-evolution operator in terms of time-ordered~(TO) product reads as~\cite{AKG_time_evolution}

 where, $U(t_{j}+\delta t, t_{j})=e^{-i H(t_{j}) \delta t}$; with $\delta t = t/M$, $t_{j}=j \delta t$, and $M$ is the total number of Trotterization steps.
 The Floquet operator $U(T,0)$ is the time-evolution operator computed at $t=T$.
 Here, $U(T,0)$ serves the purpose of the dynamical analogue of the Hamiltonian.
 Thus, we diagonalize $U(T,0)$ to procure the quasi-energy spectrum for our system.
-We demonstrate the quasi-energy spectrum as a function of the state index $m$ in Figs.~\ref{fig:dynamic}(a) and (b) for different impurity strengths [$B=2$, and $B=3$, respectively which indicate non-topological regime in the static model as shown in Fig.~\ref{fig:schematic}(a)].
-For $B=2$, we obtain two MEMs (one mode per end) at both quasi-energy $E=0$ and $\pi$ [see the insets I1 and I2 of Fig.~\ref{fig:dynamic}(a)].
-While for $B=3$, we highlight the generation of multiple MEMs at $E=0$ [see the inset of Fig.~\ref{fig:dynamic}(b)].
+The corresponding quasi-energy $E_m\in[-\pi,\pi]$.
+We demonstrate the quasi-energy spectrum as a function of the state index $m$ in Figs.~\ref{fig:dynamic} (a) and (b) for different impurity strengths ($B/\Delta=2$, and $B/\Delta=3$, respectively which indicate non-topological regime in the static model; see supplemental material~(SM)~\cite{supp}).
+For $B/\Delta=2$, we obtain two MEMs (one mode per end) at both quasi-energy $E=0$ and $\pi$ [see the insets I1 and I2 of Fig.~\ref{fig:dynamic}(a)].
+While for $B/\Delta=3$, we highlight the generation of multiple MEMs at $E=0$ [see the inset of Fig.~\ref{fig:dynamic}(b)].
 The generation of MEMs at quasi-energy $\pi$ is unique to the Floquet systems only, and does not have any static analog and this also serves as the prime result of the current manuscript considering Shiba chain model.
 Apart from $0$-energy, MEMs may also appear at finite energy ($\pm \pi$) in Floquet systems due to the presence of PHS in the underlying BdG Hamiltonian.
 Thus, the states having quasi-energy $0$ and $\pi \equiv -\pi$ can be their own antiparticle~\cite{JiangPRL2011}.
-In Fig.~\ref{fig:dynamic}(c), we depict the energy-resolved LDOS computed at the end (blue line), and middle (green line) of the chain.
+In Fig.~\ref{fig:dynamic}(c), we depict the energy-resolved local density of states (LDOS) computed at the end (blue line), and middle (green line) of the chain.
+Note that, the LDOS is normalized by its maximum value throughout the manuscript.
 The peaks at $E=0,\pm \pi$, denoted by the blue curve, indicate the presence of Floquet MEMs when LDOS computed at the end of the chain.
 On the other hand, the green line in Fig.~\ref{fig:dynamic}(c), does not exhibit any peak at $E=0$ or $\pm \pi$ and it indicates the emergent bulk Floquet quasi-energy Shiba band within the superconducting gap as LDOS is calculated at the middle of the chain.
 Thus, the $0$- and $\pm \pi$-modes are truly boundary modes without having any weightage at the bulk.
 Moreover, the separation between the lowest green peaks (close to $0$- and $\pm \pi$) indicate the corresponding dynamical topological gap.